 Captain Fantastic has online interactive classes for toddlers focused on fitness, science, math, and other important development areas.

 How about a 30-day Lego Challenge?

 Fans of Star Wars?
 Here’s a page full of DIYs for your family to find the force within and turn your house into a Jedi temple (or the Death Star).

 Lots of educational pages with lessons of all kinds (including P.E.) for your kids – especially helpful if you’d like to expose them to the British accent!

 Are you a fan of Bear Grylls?
 Have you considered enrolling your kids in a Boy/Girl Scout program?
 Find out how to make the most of “The Great Indoors” of your home first!

-If you're having a hard time getting the little ones to understand what's going on, this illustrated booklet available in English, Spanish, Portuguese, French, and German has proven an amazing help for parents around the world!
+If you're having a hard time getting the little ones to understand what's going on, this illustrated booklet available in English, Spanish, Portuguese, French, German, Italian, Polish, Swedish, and Euskera has proven an amazing help for parents around the world!
 (Pro tip: for older kids, this might also be a helpful way to expose them to new languages!)